Banks love our money. The more capital they hold, the more they can use it to make more money.

 All About Premium Bank Accounts

-Every big bank offers a package of perks to its premium clients.
-Top-tier chequing accounts come with a suite of benefits, such as unlimited free transactions, ATM withdrawals, cheques, money orders, bank drafts, or even a safety deposit box.
+Top-tier chequing accounts usually come with a long list of perks: unlimited transactions, free ATM withdrawals, complimentary cheques, bank drafts, money orders, and even a safety deposit box.

 What’s the appeal for travellers?

-After all, First Year Free isn’t forever, and there are more considerations to keep in mind than merely a welcome bonus.
+After all, first-year annual fee rebate on a new card isn’t forever, and there are more considerations to keep in mind than merely a welcome bonus.

 Avid travellers can rely on their credit cards for travel insurance.
 If you book a trip far in advance, you want to ensure that you’ll hold the card you booked with through the duration of the trip, so that the insurance remains valid.
 It’s wise to designate a keeper card for this purpose.